The Sound of an Orbit: A Quantum Spectrum at the ISCO: Discussion

 On a more fundamental level, this work establishes the stable circular geodesic as a uniquely powerful probe of the quantum vacuum.
 The distinct spectral signature cleanly distinguishes the quantum noise experienced in a stable orbit from that of a static or infalling observer.
 This provides a new piece in the puzzle of how an observer's trajectory dictates their interaction with the quantum field, reinforcing the idea that "particles" are an observer-dependent concept.

 This study naturally points toward several compelling directions for future research: (1) the most immediate and critical next step is to extend this analysis to a rotating Kerr black hole.
 The vast majority of astrophysical black holes possess significant angular momentum, which dramatically alters the spacetime geometry, including the location and properties of the ISCO.
-The introduction of frame-dragging would undoubtedly lead to new spectral features, such as a splitting of the resonant peaks, providing a potential way to probe the black hole's spin through quantum vacuum effects; (2) our use of a massless scalar field and a monopole detector serves as an essential first approximation.
-Future work should consider more realistic interactions, such as coupling the atom to the electromagnetic field.
-This would not only make the model more physically accurate but would also allow for the calculation of photon emission rates and polarization signatures, which are directly observable quantities; (3) a fascinating question is whether the excitation process generates entanglement.
+The introduction of frame-dragging would undoubtedly lead to new spectral features, such as a splitting of the resonant peaks, providing a potential way to probe the black hole's spin through quantum vacuum effects \cite{Starobinsky:1973a}; (2) our use of a massless scalar field and a monopole detector serves as an essential first approximation, successfully isolating the primary kinematic effects of the orbit.
+A crucial next step is to consider more realistic interactions by coupling the atom to the electromagnetic field via its electric dipole moment.
+This introduces significant new physics, including polarization dependence and atomic selection rules.
+We have outlined the mathematical framework for this extension in Appendix \ref{apdx_A}.
+The full calculation, which requires the evaluation of the electromagnetic field correlator in curved spacetime, remains a compelling direction for future work.
+(3) a fascinating question is whether the excitation process generates entanglement.
 The related Unruh and Hawking effects are known to produce entangled particle pairs across horizons.
 Investigating the quantum state of the field after the atom's excitation could reveal whether pairs of field quanta are emitted in an entangled state, with potential implications for relativistic quantum information; and (4) while our detector is a single quantum system, one could generalize this framework by considering an ensemble of orbiting atoms.
 By employing a quantum optics master equation approach, similar to the HBAR formalism, one could study the collective emission and explore the thermodynamics of the resulting radiation field, investigating whether a steady-state thermal distribution can be achieved and what its properties might be.

 In essence, the work presented here serves as a foundational step.
 By building upon it with these future investigations, we can continue to unravel the rich and complex physics at the boundary where quantum mechanics and gravity converge.